-In this tutorial we’ll be using JavaScript to generate a deck of playing cards and then select a random card from that deck.
-We’ll then output the random card in the browser and add some CSS so it looks like an actual playing card.
-If you’re interested in building card games using JavaScript this is a good starting point before moving onto more elaborate games.
+In this tutorial we’ll be using JavaScript to generate a deck of playing cards and then selecting a random card from that deck.
+We’ll then output the random card into the browser and add some CSS so it looks like an actual playing card.
+If you’re interested in building card games using JavaScript this is a good starting point before moving onto building more complex card games.

 Let’s get started by creating a index.html